GoogleChrome/developer.chrome.com/site/en/blog/chips-origin-trial-extended/index.md

 description: >
   CHIPS is a Privacy Sandbox proposal that introduces a mechanism to opt-in to having third-party cookies partitioned by top-level site.
-The origin trial that started in Chrome 100, will now be available until the release of Chrome 107, scheduled for October 25, 2022.
+The origin trial that started in Chrome 100, will now be available until October 25, 2022 around the end of the Chrome 106 Stable release.
 subhead: >
-  The origin trial will now be available until the release of Chrome 107, scheduled for October 25, 2022.
+  The origin trial will now be available until October 25, 2022.
 date: 2022-05-26
 updated: 2022-09-23
 authors: